 Last week, I was lucky enough to visit the Theatre Royal twice and see it from both sides of the stage, on consecutive nights no less!
-Since its reopening in April of this year after a six million pound refurbishment, they’ve been finding their feet in the variety of new spaces that have been created and working on ways to make their bistro stand out from the crowd.
+Since its reopening in April of this year after a six million pound refurbishment, they’ve been finding their feet in the variety of new spaces that have been created and working on ways to make York Theatre Royal Bistro stand out from the crowd.
 So it was with some enthusiasm that I accepted the invitation to take a tour and try some canapés based on the new menu.

 Before we got stuck into the food and drink we enjoyed a very comprehensive tour of the new facilities, both front and back stage, in small groups.
 I was in a group led by the Theatre’s Chief Exec Liz Wilson whose knowledge and enthusiasm for both theatre and refurbishment project really shone through.
 The care that’s gone into the refurbishment is obvious at every turn, from the repeated motifs that tie details together throughout the building to the neatly judged downlighting that cast a (literal) new light on the poured concrete elements of the structure; there’s a real sense of cohesion throughout.
 I’ll not go into every detail of the project – given the scale of it we could be here all day.
 Suffice to say that the new foyer area and counter along with the newly glassed in area reclaimed from the street is a transformative addition to the building that’s sympathetic without being self conscious about the structure’s heritage.